Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 5. Enter a key for the attribute group in the *Key* field.

 6. Click the [SAVE] button.
-  The attribute group is created.
+  The attribute group has been created.
 The *Add element* window is closed.
 The new attribute group is displayed in the attribute group column.

   ![Attribute group created](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/AttributeGroupCreated.png "[Attribute group created]")

   > [Info] If you want to change the order of the attribute groups in the list, see [Change the order of attribute groups](#change-the-order-of-attribute-groups).

 7. Click the [SAVE] button in the upper right corner.
-  The new attribute group is saved.
+  The new attribute group has been saved.
 The *Edit attribute groups* view is closed.